MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Layout.md

 # Layout

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Layout.cdm.json" target="_blank">Link on GitHub</a>).
 The layout entity is to provide users a quick way to specify the various different layouts that a single room can be arranged in and the maximum capacity of the room as a result of the change.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Layout.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 eventManagement/Layout

-## Traits for Layout
+### Traits

 - **is.CDM.entityVersion**
   <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>versionNumber</td><td>0.8.1</td><td>string</td><td>semantic version number of the entity</td></tr></table>